lunayht/ipscanner/README.md

 IP address and port scanner written in nodeJS

 ## Requirement
-NodeJS
+- NodeJS version 10.13.0
-`node portchecker.js` to run the code.
+- Use `node portchecker.js` to run the code.

 ## Overview